ninnghazad/roccat_kone_aimo/README.md

 Meant for linux, the python scripts might work on windows.
 <br/>
 <br/>
-The cpp tool is recommended, it's fast enough to be used in scripts for nice led animations.
+The cpp tool `roccat_kone_aimo_rgb_tool.cpp` is recommended, it's fast enough to be used in scripts for nice led animations.

 Or just to disable the leds (Set all to 0).